Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 This is the part nearly no pool companies will ever bring up.
 Landscaping around the pool if that’s part of your plan can drive up the costs so much that it may exceed all other costs, including the pool itself.
 We’ve heard some outrageous stories.

-When it comes to landscaping (I’m no expert), you are looking at design, purchasing of stones, pavers, plants in some cases, contractors, renting the equipments and delivery of these equipments. i.e. to rent a mini excavator could cost between $550-1000 a day.
+When it comes to landscaping (I’m no expert), you are looking at the design, purchasing of stones, pavers, plants in some cases, contractors, renting the equipment and delivery of this equipment. i.e. to rent a mini excavator could cost between $550-1000 a day.
 To save money on rentals and deliveries, you want to look to your local landscaping companies, nurseries, and lumber companies.
 It requires a few phone calls to get the cheaper options, which is what I had to do.
-There is no short cut.
+There is no shortcut.

 Repairs?
 At the very least, you may be facing some sprinkler repairs.
 Those sprinkler pipes will be dug and cut.
 Some parts may be reused, but your irrigation company will need to stop by and evaluate for damage and repair.
 They are familiar with pool installations and damage is expected.
 I don’t know the cost for myself yet, but will update this post later. 🙂